JesperLundberg/raspberrynetworkmonitor-slim/README.md

 - generates PNG charts with gnuplot,
 - and serves a simple dashboard via Nginx.

-Everything runs in Docker and is platform-agnostic.

----

 ## Features

 - Ping monitoring (latency + packet loss)